Ideaviate/html5-css3-js-calculator/README.md

 The result was a simple calculator built with pure CSS and a little bit of JavaScript and [Knockout](http://knockoutjs.com/) love.

+The calculator also has keyboard support through your keyboard numpad.

 ## Demo
 We published [a demo](http://ideaviate.com/projects/calculator) where you can try the calculator online.
 The demo is also included if you clone the repo.